Introduction

 Structural analysis

-The static analysis was the first of the checks carried out, in accordance with the applicable standards.
-During this study, the highest utilization indexes (UIs) were found in elements that were already compromised, either by corrosion or even warping.
-The results obtained were presented visually using a color scale.
-As can be seen in Figure 4, bar elements were found to be under greater stress than admissible (elements in red), showing the need for structural reinforcements.
+The static analysis was the first of the checks performed, in accordance with applicable standards.
+During this process, the highest utilization factors (UFs) were found in structural members that were already compromised, either due to corrosion or warping.
+Consequently, the results were presented visually using a color-coded scale.
+As can be seen in Figure 4, bar elements with stresses exceeding the allowable limit (elements in red) were identified, highlighting the need for structural reinforcements.

 Figure 4: Utilization rates in tower bar elements.
 SOURCE: Kot Collection.

-The connections were analyzed according to current normative criteria, using an analytical method and taking into account the various types of connection present in the asset.
-It was found that for storm wind conditions (VT), the tower's connections are susceptible to exceptionally high stresses, resulting in the possibility of bolt shear.
-In the case of normal operating winds (V0), the tower meets engineering standards.
+Similarly, the connections were analyzed in accordance with current regulatory criteria, using analytical methods and taking into account the various types of connections present in the structure.
+It was found that, under storm wind conditions (VT), the tower connections are susceptible to exceptionally high stresses, resulting in the possibility of bolt shear.
+On the other hand, under normal operating wind conditions (V0), the tower meets engineering standards.
 Figure 5 shows the elements with failed connections.

 Figure 5: Elements with failed connections.
 SOURCE: Kot Collection.

-The structure's natural vibration modes were evaluated during the modal analysis, checking for possible coupling and resonance of the towers with the wind.
-The results showed no risk of coupling for longitudinal and transverse winds.
-Figure 6 below shows one of the natural vibration modes identified.
+In addition, the structure’s natural vibration modes were evaluated during the modal analysis to assess the possibility of any coupling or resonance between the towers and the wind.
+The results did not indicate any risk of coupling for longitudinal or transverse winds.
+Figure 6 shows one of the identified natural vibration modes.

 Figure 6: Natural vibration mode identified.
 SOURCE: Kot Collection.